Boggy Creek Movies

 Boggy Creek: The Legend is True (2011)

-This indie movie was originally released under the title "The Skunkape Story," but was later re-edited and released as The Legacy of Boggy Creek.
-According to the producer, this is a direct sequel to Pierce's original film.
-It uses a similar docudrama approach to chronicle "the events that began after the original Fouke, Arkansas attacks in 1972." *
+This low budget, indie movie was originally released under the title "The Skunkape Story," but was re-edited and released as The Legacy of Boggy Creek a few years later.
+The premise is that it's a direct sequel to Pierce's original film, although it has no authority from the Pierce estate to make such a claim.

-Want to know more about the making of the classic Boggy Creek films?
-Pick up a copy of The Beast of Boggy Creek: The True Story of the Fouke Monster.
-The book features interviews with Charles Pierce, his daughter, and many more people who participated in the making of the Legend of Boggy Creek.
-CLICK HERE
+Want to know more about the Boggy Creek films?
+Pick up a copy of The Beast of Boggy Creek: The True Story of the Fouke Monster book.
+Click here for more info.